Subscribe to our Newsletter

 Klosterneuburg is also one of the largest wineries in Austria, producing a variety of wines.
 You can visit the cellars to learn about the wine operations, and sample some wine at the Klosterneuburg Vinothek.

-How to get there: Rent a car or take the train from Vienna’s Wien Hauptbahnhof station to Petronell-Carnuntum.
-The 27-mile ride takes around one hour and fifteen minutes.
+How to get there: Take the train from Vienna’s Wien Hauptbahnhof station to Petronell-Carnuntum.

 Bratislava, the capital of Slovakia, is an easy day trip from Vienna.
 Explore the cobblestone streets of Bratislava’s Old Town, where you can visit a number of attractions including the famous Bratislava Castle and its Baroque gardens, the well-preserved fourteenth-century Michael’s Gate, which houses the Museum of Arms, and Old Town Hall, home to the Bratislava City Museum.